-Jay Silverstein is an anthropological archaeologist (PhD Penn State) with extensive international experience.
-He currently works searching for missing military personnel from past wars and holds adjunct positions in Classics and Anthropology at the University of Hawaii and Cranfield College and is an Explorer with the National Geographic Society.
+Jay Silverstein is an anthropological archaeologist (PhD Penn State) with extensive international experience who joined the faculty of the SAS in 2019.
+In support of his international and multidisciplinary work, he also holds affiliate positions with the University of Hawaii and Cranfield College and is an Explorer with the National Geographic Society.
 Prior to coming to the SAS, Jay worked with the US military searching for missing soldiers from past wars.
 In the search for the missing, Jay developed a nationally recognized Enterprise Geographic Information System (GIS) to track the investigation and recovery of 80,000 missing persons.
-With the university, Jay co-directs an archaeological project and field school in at the Graeco-Roman city of Thmouis (Tell- Timai) in the Egyptian Nile Delta.
+Jay currently co-directs an archaeological project and field school in at the Graeco-Roman city of Thmouis (Tell Timai) in the Egyptian Nile Delta.
 The well-preserved city offers a unique opportunity to analyze the cultural transformations associated with Greek and Roman imperialism and the evolution of religions from the indigenous Egyptian pantheon through Christianity.

-His theoretical interests focus on the rise and fall of complex societies, imperialism, archaeological manifestations of social power, ancient hydraulic ecological adaptations, warfare, GIS, and urban development.
+His theoretical interests focus on the Rise and Fall of Complex Societies, Imperialism, Archaeological Manifestations of Social Power, Evolutionary Theory, Ancient Hydraulic/Ecological Adaptations, Warfare, GIS, and Urban Development.
 He has directed research projects in Mexico, Guatemala, Southeast Asia, North and South Korea, Papua New Guinea, Kiribati, Solomon Islands, Austria.
-He is currently developing new projects in Egypt that support the integration of 3D data collection that will generate content in support of the pedagogical and communication revolution of augmented and virtual reality experiential learning and analytical methods.
+He is currently developing new projects in Egypt and Russia that support the integration of 3D data collection that will generate content in support of the pedagogical and communication revolution of augmented and virtual reality experiential learning and analytical methods.
 Jay’s evolutionary studies focus on the failure of the current Neo-Darwinian paradigm to address several phenomena related to the development and progress of life on earth that are inexplicable in Darwinian terms.